SCEIRobotics/L3ROcc/README.md

 ## 📜 Citation

-If you find our work useful, please consider citing:
+If you find this project useful for your research, please consider citing the foundational works mentioned in the **Acknowledgements**:

 ```bibtex
 @misc{wang2025pi3,